OlivierSohn/hamazed/BACKLOG.md

 ## Delta rendering

+- dependencies:
+Color / Color.Types
+Geo.Discrete.Types(Coords Row Col)

+ would be like this if we use Coords: delta rendering -> discrete coords -> DiscretelyInterpolable

 - create an app to test engine.

 - include in this module functions to create colors to be able to write
 > rgb 3 4 5